Arcath/jekyll-atom/README.md

    - Change `Build Command` to `/path/to/jekyll, build`.
    - You can get your /path/to/jekyll by using `which jekyll` in your terminal.

-`Draft By Default` whether the draft tick box is ticked by default on the new post screen.

 ## _config.yml

 Jekyll Atom can pickup project specific config from your `_config.yml`.